aditradityamekka/STM32_74HC595_Library/README.md

 * a library to interface stm32 with 74hc595 shiftregisters.

 ## Description
-* This is a 74HC595 library to use the 74HC595 shiftregister in stm32 bluepill without mosi
+* This is a 74HC595 library to use the 74HC595 shiftregister with STM32 BluePill
-* I make this because i'm bored even tho it is kinda pointless?.
+* This library can control up to 8 daisy chained shift registers.

 ## How to use
 * You can change all pinout and how many register you use in ECUAL/SHIFT_REGISTER/SHIFT_REGISTER_cfg.c